wlonk/arcadia/rules/starting_the_game.rst

 An Example of making a town
 ---------------------------

-Anna, Beatriz, Cal, and Dan are playing, with Elias running.
+Anna, Beatriz, Cal, and Dan are playing, with Elias as the Host.

 They decide they want a sleepy, idyllic, rural town, a place like Highbury from Jane Austen's *Emma*.
 They roll with that: the town is